 The Haifoss Waterfall hike was easily one of my favorite falls in the whole country of Iceland, but I almost skipped it completely!

 Háifoss is one of the harder waterfalls to reach, and I only had a 2 wheel drive vehicle on my trip, which limited my ability to get through the bad roads there, but thankfully it’s possible to reach on foot.

 This page will explain how to get to Haifoss with OR without a 4 wheel drive vehicle.
 Read on!

 Visiting Haifoss Waterfall

-The main waterfall at Háifoss is 400 feet tall, making it one of the tallest waterfalls in Iceland.
+The main waterfall at Háifoss is 120 meters (400 feet) tall, making it one of the tallest waterfalls in Iceland.

 There’s also a second (huge) waterfall running into the same canyon, which is a pretty impressive canyon in itself.

 The resulting panoramic views you can get here are mind blowing!

-Visiting the falls generally requires a 4WD vehicle (which I didn’t have), so I decided to park and hike to the falls, despite the lack of info on this back when I visited.
+Visiting the Háifoss falls generally requires a 4WD vehicle (which I didn’t have), so I decided to park and hike to the falls, despite the lack of info on this back when I visited.

 I almost had to turn back halfway through my hike because a big storm was coming in, but then it went away (Icelandic weather is random like that), and I was able to continue.

-As of 2019, the road to Háifoss is still very rough and full of huge potholes, so it requires a 4WD vehicle with a lot of clearance, or else some hiking.
+As of 2019, the road to Háifoss is still very rough and full of huge potholes, so it requires a 4WD vehicle with a lot of clearance, or else a bit of hiking.